sandboxie-plus/sandboxie-docs/Content/FrequentlyAskedQuestions.md

 In Windows 8/8.1, point to (but do not click) the lower-right or top-right corner of the screen, and then click the Settings icon.
 In the lower-right corner, click Change PC Settings > Search and apps > Defaults.
 You can then select the browser you want as default.

-If using Windows 10/11, ensure that your default Web Browser for Windows is set correctly (click on the Start menu, type "default app settings" and Choose your default apps).
+If using Windows 10/11, ensure that your default Web Browser for Windows is set correctly (click on the Start menu, type "default apps" and Choose your default apps).

 **Back to [Table of Contents](#problems)**